riyapannu7/development-challenges/README.md

 # development-challenges

 This Repository is a collection of development challenges that will be very fun to implement to learn application development.
 These challenges will be more inclined towards application side rather than general algorithms problems.
-So, mainly it will include of developing a system for a particular use-case.
+So, mainly it will include of developing a system for a particular use-case.<br>
+Feel free to put in some PR's and make this list grow. :blush:

 ## Syntax for writing a new challenge